-The Parish Church of All Saints, Teversham is currently under the leadership of priest-in-charge The Reverend Dr Alun Ford (a role shared across the adjacent parishes of Fen Ditton and Horningsea) and is part of the Deanery of Fordham and Quy.
+The Parish Church of All Saints, Teversham is led by Rev Nick Noir (a role shared across the adjacent parishes of Fen Ditton and Horningsea), supported by Curate Sharon Byrne, and is part of the Deanery of Fordham and Quy.

 The parish has twice been the home of a future Archbishop of Canterbury - John Whitgift (1530-1604) who was then succeeded by Richard Bancroft (1544-1610) both of whom had been appointed to Teversham by Richard Cox, the then Bishop of Ely.